 Value Of Recycling Aluminum Cans

 The price of aluminum cans for scrap metal value is usually a bit higher than the regular aluminum scrap price.
 Remember not only will you be saving enough energy to run a TV for three hours, but recycling aluminum cans has a benefit on your wallet.
 You can recycle an aluminum can and 60 days later it can be reused and back on the shelf.

 Where Can You Find Aluminum Cans for Scrap?

-- Local Sports – If you are near football or baseball stadiums, the tailgating parking lots are a great place to start to look for cans.
+- Local Sports – If you are near football or baseball stadiums, the tailgating parking lots are a great place to start looking for cans.
 You can walk around the parking lots for hours leading up to the game to take cans away from the fans enjoying their pre-game traditions.

 - Your Events – Having a birthday party or hosting a holiday?
 More than likely your family and friends will have soda, beer, and other beverages in aluminum cans that you can collect at the end of the evening for scrap metal.